THE DIFFERENT ARABIC VERSIONS OF THE

 Translation

-Making Easy the Readings of What Has Been Sent Down
+Making Easy the Readings of What Has Been Sent Down Author

-Revised by
+Revised by Daar al-Beirut |

 This Qur'an is published by a major Middle Eastern publisher.
 This means that any Islamic bookshop should be able to order it for you.
 The copyright page of the book reads as follows.

-Can be acquired from Daar al-Beirut Bookshop.
+Copyright is for the publisher.
+Can be acquired from Daar al-Beirut Bookshop. |

 In this edition of the Qur'an, Muhammad Fahd Khaaruun has collected variant readings from among the Ten Accepted Readers and included them in the margin of the Hafs version of the Qur'an.
 These are not all the variants.
 There are other variants that could have also been included but the author has limited himself to the variants of the Ten Accepted Readers.
 As the title of his book suggests this makes it easy to know what the variant readings are because they are clearly listed.